Go to content

 • Party agent

 A person who is responsible for the disclosure of political donations and electoral expenditure of a party.
-In some cases, a party agent may also be responsible for the management and disclosure of elected members, groups and candidates who are members of the party.
+In some cases, a party agent may also be responsible for the management of disclosures of elected members, groups and candidates who are members of the party.
 A party includes a registered political party and an unregistered political party.

 • Party/candidate worker

 A person who assists political parties or candidates by handing out how-to-vote cards.
-Unlike scrutineers, a party worker has no official status.
+Unlike scrutineers, a party/candidate worker has no official status.

 • Photo card